Analysis of Multistage Hybrid Powertrains Using Multistage Mixed-Integer Trajectory Optimization 2020-01-0274

-Stringent emissions regulations and fuel economy standards are driving the development of increasingly complex hybrid electric vehicle (HEV) powertrains.
-Early in the design process, it is desirable to rapidly evaluate powertrain architectures using simulation models before committing to costly physical prototyping.
-However, HEV powertrains have multiple controlled degrees of freedom, such as power split, engine on/off and gear selection, that need to be pre-determined as functions of powertrain operating conditions before a meaningful performance evaluation can be carried out.
-This has traditionally been accomplished using calibrated feedforward tables.
-However, obtaining “optimal” feedforward tables is becoming increasingly challenging and resource intensive for complex powertrains with multiple highly coupled degrees of freedom.
+Increasingly complex hybrid electric vehicle (HEV) powertrains are being developed to address the growing stringency of emissions regulations, fuel economy standards and drivability/performance requirements.
+Early in their design process, it is desirable to rapidly evaluate powertrain architectures and components using simulation models before committing to costly physical prototyping.
+However, HEV powertrains have multiple controlled degrees of freedom, such as power split, engine on/off and gear selection, the operation of which needs to be pre-determined before a meaningful performance evaluation can be carried out.

 Huayi Li, Dominic Liao-McPherson, Ilya Kolmanovsky, Shinhoon Kim, Ken Butts